-The use of LoopMe for research purposes is contingent upon practitioners using it for their own practical purposes.
-The underpinning principle is to let practitioners use a communication system for their practical needs for dialogue, assessment, follow-up, reflection and learning.
+Productive use of LoopMe for research purposes is contingent upon practitioners using it for their own practical purposes.
+The underpinning principle is to let practitioners use a communication system for their practical needs for behavioral guidance, dialogue, assessment, follow-up, reflection and learning.
 The resulting data is then mined for research purposes, both in real-time and afterwards.
 Tasks and tags can be designed so that they fulfil practical purposes while also being relevant for scholarly purposes.
 Causality can be established quantitatively by studying which tasks that lead to which tags.
-Causality can also be established qualitatively by investigating and interpreting the free text reflections that each task generates from a large number of users.
-The dialogue that a completed task can spur between users adds to the qualitative analysis.
-It is possible to get very detailed data on how people experience a particular activity if it can be articulated as a task in LoopMe.
-The researcher can follow the experiential process as it unfolds in real-time, allowing for timely questions to be posed directly to the relevant users.
-When the data collection process is complete the researcher can access a data dump file in Excel containing all reflections on all tasks by all users, as well as all dialogues that have taken place.
+Causality can also be established qualitatively by investigating and interpreting the free text reflections that each task generates from many respondents.
+The dialogue that a completed task can spur between people adds to the qualitative analysis.
+If a particular activity can be articulated as a task in LoopMe, it is possible to get very detailed data on how respondents experience this activity.
+The researcher can follow the experiential process longitudinally as it unfolds in real-time, allowing for researchers to ask timely questions directly to the relevant respondent.
+When the data collection process is complete, the researcher can access a data dump file in Excel containing all reflections on all tasks by all respondents, as well as all dialogues that have taken place.